-A domestic toll free number of a country is accessible to callers from within that country.
-These are often called true “800 numbers” and enable toll free calling within a country.
-For example, Australian residents can call a 1800 Australian toll free number for free from inside the country.
+A domestic toll-free number of a country is accessible to callers from within that country.
+These are often called true “800 numbers” and enable toll-free calling within a country.
+For example, Australian residents can call an 1800 Australian toll-free number for free from inside the country.
 Additionally, domestic toll-free numbers do not incur additional fees when called from mobile or payphones.

 3. International Toll Free Numbers (ITFNs)

 ITFNs or ITFS numbers are toll free numbers for different countries.
 You can get an international toll-free number for almost any country or market you want to expand operations to.
 Incoming calls to these numbers can be forwarded to any device or location of your choice through international call forwarding.
 This is a helpful option for companies with a wide international reach or those that want to take their business global.